 Sidewalk Repair Options

-By law ( City Charter, Chapter 8, sections 12 and 13), the cost of the construction and repair of the public sidewalks in the City of Minneapolis is the responsibility of the property owner.
-The Sidewalk Inspections office oversees the construction and repair of public sidewalks.
+By City Ordinance 427, the cost of the construction and repair of the public sidewalks in the City of Minneapolis is the responsibility of the adjacent property owner.
+The Sidewalk Inspections office oversees the inspection and repair of public sidewalks.

 When a property owner receives a sidewalk repair notice, he/she has two options: